jtilly/knitroR/README.md

 knitroR
 =======

-This package allows you to call the [Knitro](http://www.ziena.com/knitro.htm) optimizer from `R`.
-This is very much work in progress.
+This package allows you to call the [Knitro](http://www.ziena.com/knitro.htm) optimizer from R. This is very much work in progress.
 The package works under Linux, Mac OS X, and Windows.
 There is some rudimentary documentation [here](https://jtilly.github.io/knitroR/knitroR.pdf).
 Installation instructions are below.

 Knitro offers a very straightforward integration for C++ (and many other languages).
-Check out the example code [here](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html). `knitroR` uses this C++ integration as backend and provides a wrapper via [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) that can be called from `R`.
-This is how it works:
+Check out the example code [here](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html). `knitroR` uses this C++ integration as backend and provides a wrapper via [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) that can be called from R. This is how it works:

-1. I define the objective function and (if applicable) constraints and gradients in `R`.
+1. I define the objective function and (if applicable) constraints and gradients in R.

 2. Using Rcpp, I then pass the R objective function on to the C++ code via the function ```knitroCpp()```.
 The content of the function `knitroCpp` is almost identical to the function `main()` in the example code       [here](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html), with the one addition that a pointer to the list ```fcts``` is passed on to Knitro's callback function via the parameter ```UserParams```. [see the Knitro documentation](https://www.artelys.com/tools/knitro_doc/2_userGuide/callbacks.html?highlight=userparams) for how this works.